wundergraph/wundergraph/docs-website/src/pages/docs/cloud/deployments.md

 # Redeploy

-- Make changes to the `main` branch, e.g. change the query in `.wundergraph/operations/`.
+- Make changes to the `main` branch, e.g. change a query in `.wundergraph/operations/`.

 - Commit and push the changes.